Could the Senate Expel Roy Moore If He Gets Elected?

 The only other time the Senate’s expulsion power has been used was in 1797, when William Blount of Tennessee was expelled for hatching a plan with Native Americans to attack Spanish Florida and Louisiana and give the territories back to Great Britain.
 A Senate committee deemed Blount’s behavior “entirely inconsistent with his public trust” and he was expelled.

 These expulsions seem to fall in a different category than Moore.
 They were “all in the nature of high crimes, crimes against the nation, crimes against the state,” says Fergus Bordewich, historian and author of The First Congress.
-“Not something that embarrassed the member’s party, which is what case boils down to.”
+“Not something that embarrassed the member’s party, which is what this case boils down to.”

 Five women have come forward and accused Moore of sexual misconduct decades ago, when he was in his 30s and they were teenagers.
 Moore has denied the accusations.